two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 A list of protocols that the API supports.
 A Celerity API can support HTTP or WebSocket protocols.
 Multiple protocols for the same API are supported in certain cases.
-An API can be both a HTTP and WebSocket API.
+An API can be both an HTTP and WebSocket API.
 In a Serverless environment this will map to multiple API Gateways in most cases, in a custom server or containerised environment this will map to a hybrid server that handles both protocols.

 :::warning
 The "websocket" protocol is not supported in Serverless environments for Google Cloud and Azure.